ravachol/kew/website/site_src/donate.md

 #### I want to remain anonymous

-There's a private option on Gihub Sponsors.
+There's a private option on Github Sponsors.
 If you choose that option we wont post your username here.